Michael-yunfei/academic-kickstart/content/teaching/_index.md

 +++
-title = "Collection of Teaching Materials"
+title = "A Collection of Teaching Materials"

 # View.
 #   1 = List